-- 9.7.1 Only a Board of Examiners, or a sub-committee or person acting on the delegated authority of a Board of Examiners, constituted in accordance with these regulations may recommend a student for conferment of an academic award of the University. - 9.7.2 The document, Awards of the University of Portsmouth, lists the awards of the University, states the standard of those awards and, for taught courses, the credit requirements for eligibility to be recommended for conferment of them.
-No recommendation can be made to Academic Council for the conferment of any award of the University other than in accordance with that document. - 9.7.3 The Board of Examiners shall consider each student's overall performance at the first meeting following the student's completion of the study of the final stage.
-The Board of Examiners shall recommend the student to Academic Council for the award of the University for which the student had registered if: - a) Module Assessment Boards have assigned necessary credit; - b) any shortfall is made good by the exercise of compensation; - c) the student is not in breach of University regulations. - 9.7.4 The recommendation to Academic Council shall be made upon the University's Conferment List.
+- a) Only a Board of Examiners, or a sub-committee or person acting on the delegated authority of a Board of Examiners, constituted in accordance with these regulations may recommend a student for conferment of an academic award of the University. - b) The document, Awards of the University of Portsmouth, lists the awards of the University, states the standard of those awards and, for taught courses, the credit requirements for eligibility to be recommended for conferment of them.
+No recommendation can be made to Academic Council for the conferment of any award of the University other than in accordance with that document. - c) The Board of Examiners shall consider each student's overall performance at the first meeting following the student's completion of the study of the final stage.
+The Board of Examiners shall recommend the student to Academic Council for the award of the University for which the student had registered if: - Module Assessment Boards have assigned necessary credit; - any shortfall is made good by the exercise of compensation; - the student is not in breach of University regulations. - The recommendation to Academic Council shall be made upon the University's Conferment List.

-9.8 CLASSIFICATION OF HONOURS DEGREES
+9.5.7 CLASSIFICATION OF HONOURS DEGREES

-- 9.8.1 Marks for classification are presented to the Board of Examiners as integers.
-The marks required for a particular classification of an honours degree are as follows: - a) 40-49 third class - b) 50-59 second class, lower division - c) 60-69 second class, upper division - d) 70+ first class - 9.8.2 Pass/Fail modules do not count towards classification.
-Mean values will be calculated on the remaining credits. - 9.8.3 A Board of Examiners shall, where a student has been admitted with credit to study only the final stage, recommend the highest classification arising from the application of the following formulae: - a) the classification of the weighted mean of all relevant credits at level 6 after first discounting the marks in the worst 20 credits at Level 6; - b) the minimum classification in which more than 50% of the combined relevant credits at level 6 have been attained after first discounting the marks in the worst 20 credits at Level 6.
+- a) Marks for classification are presented to the Board of Examiners as integers.
+The marks required for a particular classification of an honours degree are as follows:

+- 40-49 third class

+- 50-59 second class, lower division

+- 60-69 second class, upper division

+- 70+ first class

+- b) Pass/Fail modules do not count towards classification.
+Mean values will be calculated on the remaining credits.

+- c) The Board of Examiners shall recommend to a student who is eligible for the relevant award, as defined in the document Awards of the University of Portsmouth, the highest classification arising from the application of the following formulae: